-This involves living within your income and saving enough towards achieving your long term goals and plans.
+This involves living within your income and saving enough towards achieving your long-term goals and plans.
 The common strategy is the 50/30/20 rule.
-This states that 50% of your income should be channeled towards living essentials, such as food and transportation.
+This states that 50% of your income should be channelled towards living essentials, such as food and transportation.
 30% to your lifestyle expenses and 20% towards savings for emergencies.

 Set money aside for unexpected expenses:

 Setting aside funds for emergencies and unexpected events is very important.
 The most ideal safety net is saving within three to six months’ worth of living expenses.
-This will help ensure that you cater any emergency for.
+This will help ensure that you cater for any emergency.
 Financial experts suggest that you should save 20% of your income towards emergencies.

 According to a rule of thumb, don’t spend more than you earn.
 The instant this starts happening, debt is imminent.
 Although going into debt can be very helpful.
 But this is when you borrow to secure an asset with the expectation of a return.

 Read more here to learn how to stay out of debt